-ResNet is the residential computing networking on River Campus at the University of Rochester.
-In addition to providing Internet access in residence halls, ResNet also services computers for undergraduate students in Arts, Sciences and Engineering.
+- ResNet is the wired residential Internet network on River Campus and at the Eastman Living Center at the University of Rochester.
+In addition to providing Internet access in residence halls, ResNet also services computers for current undergraduate students in Arts, Sciences and Engineering.

-ResNet uses a 1 Gigabit connection for all wired ports.
-In addition to our wired network, select parts of campus are covered by University IT wireless networks.
+- ResNet uses a 1 Gigabit connection for all wired ports.
+In addition to our wired network, most parts of campus are covered by University IT wireless networks.
 You are NOT allowed to use personal wireless routers on ResNet; however, wired routers are allowed.

-See this page for information on registering your computer.
+See the ResNet registration page for information on registering your computer.

-You can register a maximum of two (2) devices per username.
+- You can register a maximum of two (2) devices per user name.
 This includes computers, game consoles, and routers.
-If you are using a router, you must register that router with the network, and then you can connect multiple computers through that router.
+If you are using a router, you must register that router with ResNet, then you can connect multiple computers through that router.
 Any computers that are connected through that router are the responsibility of the customer who registered the router.

 Your hardware address will be a set of 6 pairs of 2 characters from 0-9 or A-F.

-In addition to providing the residential network, ResNet offers limited computer support for undergraduate students in Arts, Science and Engineering.
+In addition to providing the Internet services on the wired network, ResNet offers limited computer support for undergraduate students in Arts, Science and Engineering.
 We do not support hardware problems; however, we do support most software issues for Windows and Macintosh computers.
 We do NOT support Linux systems.
 We do NOT do data backups for customers, but we will help you if you need support backing up data to your own media.

 If you have a problem with your computer, you can stop by the IT Center Student Help Desk in Rush Rhees library.
 If we determine your computer has a hardware problem, your computer will be returned to you with the recommendation that you contact the manufacturer for further support.
 If it is a software issue, we will give our best effort to resolve the issue.
 We do not provide operating, application or other system media.
 You must supply your own system media.

-Please visit our NetID home page for further assistance, or contact the Student Help Desk (585-275-2000, Option 1) for further assistance.
+- Visit the NetID web page for further assistance, or contact the Student Help Desk at (585) 275-2000 for further assistance.

-If you received an email notifying you of a piracy violation, please delete the offending files and software.
-If you believe you received this email in error, please contact the Dean of Students Office and bring your computer to the IT Center Student Help Desk to receive further consultation.
+- If you received an email notifying you of a piracy violation, delete the offending files and software.
+If you believe you received this email in error, contact the Dean of Students Office and bring your computer to the IT Center Student Help Desk to receive further consultation.